bisthebis/D_Tests/README.md

-# D_Tests
+# D Tests
-Some tests with the D language
+Some tests with the D language.
+This is not a project, only a few of my epxeriments :)